 Here's how to give the best response to the interview question, “What can you contribute to this company?”

 Emphasize What You’ve Accomplished.
 Provide concrete examples from past jobs to show how you have contributed to other companies.
-Past examples show employers the kind of work you will likely do for them.
+Sharing examples is a way to show employers the kind of work you will likely do for them.

 Describe specific examples of how effective you have been in your other positions, changes you have implemented, and goals you have achieved.

 Talk about the depth and breadth of related experience that you have.
 However, you will want to conclude by explaining how you can bring your accomplishments to a role with the new company if you were to be hired.

 Use Data.
 Interviewers ask this question because they want to know how you will add value to the company.
 To show this, you might want to use numbers that show how you have added value in the past.
 For example, did you increase a company’s sales record by a certain percentage?
 Did you raise a certain amount of funds for an organization?
 Numbers offer a concrete example of how you have contributed to a company and how you will likely contribute in the future.

 Connect Your Answer to the Employer’s Goals.
 Whatever examples you focus on, make sure they are related to the particular job and company.
 It's important to let the interviewer know that you have the skills necessary to do the job they are hiring for, the ability to meet challenges effectively, and the flexibility and diplomacy to work well with other employees and management.
 If there are any specific qualities or skills that are particularly important to the job or company, focus on those.

 What Not to Say